Graduate Studies 公开

 show episodes

-A 30 minute radio show featuring one to two graduate students each week.
-This is an opportunity for our grad students to showcase their research to the Queen’s and Kingston community and how it affects us.
-From time to time we will also interview a post-doc or an alum or interview grad students in relation to something topical for the day.
-Grad Chat is a collaboration between the School of Graduate Studies and CFRC 101.9FM
+Hosted by CJ the DJ (Colette Steer), this is a 30 minute radio show featuring a graduate student or postdoc each week.
+Each episode is an opportunity for Queen’s grad students and postdocs to showcase their research to the Queen’s and Kingston community.
+From time to time, CJ the DJ also interviews an alum or interview grad students in relation to something topical for the day.
+Grad Chat is a collaboration between the School of Graduate Studies and Postdoctoral Affairs and CFRC 101.9FM

 continue reading